populse/populse_mia/docs/source/documentation/remote_computing.rst

 Remote computing is performed using :somaworkflow:`Soma-Workflow <index.html>`.

-It needs several install steps before being able to process.
+It needs several install steps before being able to process:

 #. :ref:`Install Soma-Workflow on the computing server`
 #. :ref:`Configure Soma-Workflow on the computing resource`